vistadataproject/documents/README.md

 __How?__

-All sources of available metadata (both intrinsic to VISTA as well as extrinsic) will be transformed, enriched, and then operationalized in an embedded, in-process  data model within nodeVISTA.
-Exclusively modern, web-centric, web-scale, data-atomic, machine-processable data standards and technologies shall be used.
+All sources of available metadata (both intrinsic to VISTA as well as extrinsic, such as RPCs) will be transformed, enriched, and then operationalized in an embedded, in-process web-standard data model within Node.js / VISTA  (nodeVISTA).
+Exclusively modern, web-centric, data-atomic, machine-processable web data standards and technologies shall be used.

 __[Web Technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies)__